buggsi/usenet-scripts/README.md

 - Randomize the filenames and passwords for the rar files.
 - Randomize the uploader's name and email (optional).
 - Support packing and posting of multiple folders/subfolders.
+- Support embedding the rar password into the nzbs.
 - Can choose `par2cmdline` or `parpar` for par2 creation. `parpar` is recommended for its efficiency and speed.
 - Multi linux distros support (tested on Ubuntu 22.04 and Centos 7).